polespinasa/website/content/english/posts/psbt_sparrow.md

 date = 2024-04-07
-tags = ["Wallets", "UTXO management", "PSBT", "Sparrow", "Layer 1", "Bitcoin-cli"] categories = ["Guides"]
+tags = ["Wallets", "UTXO management", "PSBT", "Sparrow", "Layer 1", "Bitcoin-cli"] categories = ["Guides"] description = "How to make a Coinjoin or a grouping of transactions without interaction between users using Sparrow Wallet and Bitcoin Core"
 +++

 Let's suppose that Bob and Alice share a flat and want to buy a television worth 2 bitcoins, paying half each.